zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 You'll just have to trust me that Python 3.4 would reproduce this slowdown if I could get it to work at all.

-So, why does it take so much longer?
-And what has that got to do with SSL?
+But why does this happen?
+And what could it have to do with SSL, considering that `venv` works without an Internet connection?

 ## `venv`, Setuptools and Pip